trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 ## Conclusion

 Congratulations!
-You are now well-equipped to successfully manage and execute your annotation projects in Whombat.
+You are now well-equipped to successfully manage and execute your annotation projects in Sonari.
 Whether you're diving into the [Evaluation section](evaluation.md) to gain insights into the performance of ML models and user annotators, or exploring the data further using the tools in the [Exploration section](exploration.md), you have a solid foundation to make the